Last updated on October 26th, 2023 at 15:29

 Electric percolators are more modern versions of the original stovetop percolators and are generally seen as being better as you can get a better quality coffee due to having a heating plate that gives a more even distribution of heat to the water.

 Also, you have more control of the water temperature with more advanced models offering the ability to set the temperature to within the perfect temperature of 92C to 96C (195F to 205F).

 Electric coffee percolators often have much more features.

 Get the temperature right, the right grind size and the perfect coffee to water ratio, and you are well on your way to brewing a great cup of coffee with an electric percolator.

 Stovetop Coffee Percolators

-Stovetop percolators are the traditional looking stainless steel coffee percolator that you perhaps visualize in your mind.
-Coffee snobs have tendency to overlook this type of percolator as there is very little control over key variables that affect the flavor of your coffee.
+Stovetop percolators are the traditional looking stainless steel coffee percolators that you perhaps visualize in your mind.
+Coffee snobs have a tendency to overlook this type of percolator as there is very little control over key variables that affect the flavor of your coffee.